Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 “Non-operating means passive.”

-No. Non-operating means you do not run the well.
+No. Non-operating means you don't run the well.
 You still share in costs and risk.

 “Tax deductions eliminate risk.”

 No. Deductions affect tax treatment and timing.
-They do not guarantee performance or eliminate operational risk.
+They don't guarantee performance or eliminate operational risk.

 Royalties can decline as wells decline.
 Many investors underestimate how normal decline impacts long-term income.